 Four subwatersheds were identified for further study including Lower Booker Creek, Eastwood Lake, Crow Branch, and Cedar Fork.
 Completion of the subwatershed studies within the Booker Creek watershed is expected to be a multi-year planning process.
 These studies all share the same goal – to evaluate the conditions of the creeks and streams and recommend improvements to water quality, flooding and erosion control issues.

 The Lower Booker Creek study was completed in 2016 and accepted by the Town Council in January 2017.
 The final report will be posted in the summer of 2017.
 Project details can be found on the Lower Booker Creek page link.

 The Town of Chapel Hill and the W.K.
 Dickson consulting team has initiated the Eastwood Lake Subwatershed Study.
 The Eastwood Lake study area is primarily residential and is approximately 1.1 square miles and almost 700 acres.
 Eastwood Lake is also located within the study area and is a popular water resource for local residents.
-Field crews will be conducting stream walks in the area through June.
+Field crews will be conducting stream walks in the area throughout the project.

 Most of Chapel Hill has been developed as residential area and varies widely in regard to stream buffers, street and stormwater conveyance design, and stormwater control facilities.
 For these reasons, it is important to specifically assess the stormwater concerns in each area and develop appropriate subwatershed plans for infrastructure and water quality improvements.

 Continued development of subwatershed plans is a strategic initiative identified in the MASTER PLAN under the Town Council’s Stormwater Program Goals 2, 3, and 4.